davidmoshal/matching/README.md

 Events in this domain is categorised into the followings:
 * Primary event - a direct response as a result of Command validation
-* Side-effect event - an Event generated as a side effect of playing a Primary event
+* Side-effect event - an event generated as a side effect of playing a Primary event

 Combined with Event-sourcing, the application semantics can be as the following recursion: